Rethinking mental health: anthropology’s radical breakthrough

 Education

 In education, the Centre offers postgraduate and CPD (continuing professional development) programmes, including an MRes in Social Anthropology and an MA in Medical Anthropology and Mental Health.
 PhD candidates carry out their research as part of the Department of Anthropology and Sociology and have the option to receive specialist training through the Centre’s partnership with Tavistock and Portman NHS Trust.
-There are scholarships available for study at both Masters’ and PhD levels.
+There are scholarships available for study at both Master’s and PhD levels.

-The Centre also hosts Postdoctoral Fellowship Programmes including a one-year CAMHRA Career Development Research Fellowship, and a three-year CAMHRA Research Fellowship.
+The Centre also hosts Postdoctoral Fellowship Programmes, including a one-year CAMHRA Career Development Research Fellowship, and a three-year CAMHRA Research Fellowship.

-Continuing Professional Development is offered for mental health professionals, policy executives and others looking to broaden understanding of mental health and ethnographic methodologies, particularly those from groups historically excluded from research, and those with lived experience of mental health services.
+Continuing Professional Development is offered for mental health professionals, policy executives and others looking to broaden their understanding of mental health and ethnographic methodologies, particularly those from groups historically excluded from research, and those with lived experience of mental health services.

 Research